ferhataltinisik/sky-ui-test/README.md

 ## Run
-* run npm test to watch in browser, or
+* use `npm run test` to run all test on chrome browser
-* npm run all to run parallel, headless, on Chrome and Firefox or
+* run `npm test firefox` to run all test on firefox browser or use any browser name
-* npm run browserstack to run tests in the cloud (requires an account and env keys to be set)
+* use `npm run all` to run parallel, headless, on Chrome and Firefox
-* npm run to see more options
+* use `npm run browserstack` to run tests in the cloud (requires an account and env keys to be set)